tidepool-org/blip/docs/DirectoryStructure.md

 Complex logic should be factored out into utilities for ease of testing as much as possible.
 Our file naming convention for these is `lowercase.js` or camelCase `lowercaseUtil.js` if necessary.

 In general, utilities should export individual constants, functions, &c, **not** use the ES6 `export default`.

-### React Storybook code

-`stories/` contains the [React Storybook](https://github.com/kadirahq/react-storybook) "stories" for ease of design-in-browser work where possible/relevant with some of our React components.
-The internal structure of the `stories/` directory mirrors the internal structure of the `src/` directory, in particular the React component directories.

-`storybook/` contains configuration files for React Storybook.
-This directory **cannot** be moved or renamed without changing React Storybook configuration options!

 ### The test directory